Most expats rent accommodation in Italy rather than buy. In the bigger cities, prices are prohibitive, and homeowners

 Finding accommodation in Italy

 It is important to know the local market when looking for a rental property in Italy.
 An expat could secure reasonable rent prices in cities like Perugia or Bologna, but the chances of this in Rome, Milan or Florence are very low.

 Expats should make sure that they meet the landlord and see their potential new home in person before committing to anything.
 Most legitimate landlords will, in any case, want to meet the tenant before finalising any arrangement.
-This makes it difficult to search for accommodation from overseas, and expats may get the best results by conducting their search while in Italy staying in short-term accommodation.
+This makes it difficult to search for accommodation from overseas.
+Expats are likely to get the best results by conducting their search while in Italy staying in short-term accommodation.